-The memorial was then sworn before a justice of the peace as a faithful copy of the original and sent to the Registry.
+The memorial was then sworn before a Justice of the Peace as a faithful abstract of the original and sent to the Registry.
 Here it was transcribed into a large manuscript volume and indexed.
-The original memorial was retained and stored, and these are all still preserved in the vaults of the Registry.
+The original memorial was retained and stored, and these originals are all still preserved in the vaults of the Registry.
 For research purposes, however, the large manuscript volumes containing the transcripts of the memorials are used.
 The registration of a deed normally took place fairly soon after its execution, within a month or two in most cases, although delays of up to two years are quite common.
 If the gap between the execution and the registration of a deed is much longer, this may be significant: it indicates an impending need for one of the parties to the deed, or their heirs, to be able to show legal proof of its execution.
 The most common reason for such a necessity would have been the death of one of the parties.

-is subdivided by county and is roughly alphabetical within each county, with townland names grouped together under their initial letter.
+The Lands Index is subdivided by county and is roughly alphabetical within each county, with townland names grouped together under their initial letter.
 This means that a search for deeds relating to, say, Ballyboy, Co.
 Roscommon, involves a search through all the references to Co.
 Roscommon townlands that start with the letter 'B'.
 The information given in the index is brief, recording only the surnames of two of the parties and the volume, page and deed numbers.
 As with the Grantors Index, the index is divided into a number of sets covering different periods.
-After 1828 it further subdivides the townlands by barony, making research a good deal more efficient.
+After 1828 it further subdivides the lists of townlands by barony, making research a good deal more efficient.
 Alongside the county volumes there are separate indexes for corporation towns and cities.
 The subdivisions within these are somewhat eccentric, particularly in the case of Dublin, making it necessary to search even more widely than in the rural indexes.
-It should be pointed out that the Registry does not make it possible for the history of all the transactions in which a property was involved to be traced, because inevitably some of the deeds recording the transactions have not been registered.
+It should be pointed out that the Registry does not make it possible for the history of all the transactions in which a property was involved to be traced, because some of the deeds recording the transactions were inevitably not registered.